SSkipr/AeronauticaHelper/README.md

    python AeroHelperMain.py
    ```

-  For enhanced results, consider positioning your camera below the ship (for more OCR clarity)
+  For enhanced results, consider positioning your camera below the ship (for more OCR clarity) if you are NOT using AutoSteer.
   ![AeroHelperDemo](https://github.com/user-attachments/assets/9446c1ef-afa7-4377-a426-c6cf99e3c2a9)

+  ### If you are using AutoSteer, consider turning ROBLOX's Graphics Quality to the LOWEST option, as this makes the water's color more consistent (for whatever reason), leading to enhanced OCR clarity.

+---

+### 6. **False Positives**
+  While false positives happen, they can be mitigated by following step 5.
+Please do not report these as bugs because there is nothing I can do!

 ---